 To prove negligence, the plaintiff’s attorney must establish that:

-All drivers must drive with care and follow all traffic laws so as not to endanger others.
-If another driver failed to obey the law or did not exercise reasonable caution, an attorney could gather evidence of this to prove the breach of duty.
+All motor vehicle drivers owe a duty of care to others on the road, which means they must drive safely and follow all traffic laws so as not to endanger others.
+If another driver failed to obey the law or did not exercise reasonable caution, an attorney could gather evidence of this to prove the breach of duty as the reason the accident happened.

 Multiple Negligent Parties in a Roswell Car Wreck